 Brake Component Repairs In Hendersonville, Tennessee

-Hendersonville Muffler Company repairs brake systems every day.
+Hendersonville Muffler and Brakes repairs brake systems every day.
 We have excellent pricing with "brake specials" on disc brakes with a lifetime warranty on the ceramic disc brake pads and a two year warranty on the rotors.
 My favorite quote from our customers is, "I am not a mechanic but I do my own brakes".
 You put your family in your car or truck!
 Brakes aren't optional equipment in vehicles, they are a necessity.
 You can push a car that doesn't run, but you cannot stop a 3,000 pound car if it has no brakes. over 80% of the disc brakes that come into our shop which have been repaired already are not assembled correctly.
 This percentage goes up even higher for drum brakes. we find almost 90% of the drum brakes that have been previously repaired are not assembled or lubricated correctly.

 We see a lot of shops that don't think that the parking brake/ emergency brake is important to the vehicle.
 We live in Hendersonville, Tennessee!
 The parking pawl in an automatic transmission has a pin the size of a pencil holding it in place.
 If your car or truck is parked on a hill without the parking brake applied you have several thousand pounds being supported by a pin the size of a pencil!
 Picture yourself or your loved ones being run over by your car or truck and suddenly having the parking brake in working condition makes perfect sense. it is really hard to find a level spot here in Hendersonville.
 Almost every inch of Middle Tennessee is a hill or valley.